gtiley/EvolutionaryGenomics/docs/activities/genomeAssembly1.md

 4. Evaluate contig assembly quality
 5. Compare assemblies that use or do not use long reads

-Because each assembly is resource intensive you will run analyses in your `work` directory.
+Because each assembly is resource intensive you will run analyses in your `/work` directory.
 You will also work in teams of two.

 |Team (Spotter/Driver)                |Strategy                  |Software            |
 |-------------------------------------|--------------------------|--------------------|